jasontalon/esri-scraper/README.md

 * Puppeteer w/ Chromium - for browser automation
 * Cheerio - for DOM manipulation
 * Sequelize - for data repository

+## Generated data
+Please see db/data.db for generated data.